 Do what thou wilt shall be the whole of the law.
 Love is the law, love under will.
 [Law of Thelema, Aleister Crowley]

-Later, following a story about Crowley’s activities at Thelema abbey (published on The Sunday Express), Italian fascist government deported Crowley.
-Currently the house is abandoned and in poor condition.
+Later, following a story about Crowley’s activities at Thelema Abbey (published on The Sunday Express), the Italian fascist government deported Crowley.
+Currently, the house is abandoned and in poor condition.
 Kenneth Anger in 1955 filmed some of its murals in his lost film “Thelema Abbey”.

 video by Steve Young & Maxine Waugh

 Here you will found an excellent report in English on the Abbey of Thelema.